sinhp/sinhp.github.io/_posts/2021-01-01-phil_math_reading_group.md

       + Robert L. Constable.
 [Proof Assistants and the Dynamic Nature of Formal Theories](http://ceur-ws.org/Vol-878/invited1.pdf)
       + Herman Geuvers.
 [Proof assistants: History, ideas and future](https://www.cs.ru.nl/~herman/ictopen.pdf) Also, look at these [slides](https://www.cs.ru.nl/~herman/ictopen.pdf)
       + Hyperproofs
+      + Proof core.
+The idea is due to the late philosopher David Charles McCarty.
+See [What are the limits of mathematical explanation?](https://www.youtube.com/watch?v=6uWS7Kwau1A&ab_channel=CopernicusCenterforInterdisciplinaryStudies)
+      Could _proof cores_ (idea engines that propel formal proofs) be one of the conceptual gaps between mathematical proofs and their formalizations? i.e. does a coding of proofs (w.r.t. a formal language) contains strictly less epistemic data/control the proofs themselves? (e.g. (geometric) proof core of -1. -1 = 1, verus one of its proof code in which integers are coded as pairs of natural numbers.)
+Proof cores are more easily expressible in higher languages, and they are closer to intuition and mathematical cognition.